 Osteogenesis imperfecta (OI) is a rare genetic disorder that, like juvenile osteoporosis, is characterized by bones that break easily, often from little or no apparent cause.
 However, OI is caused by a problem with the quantity or quality of bone collagen resulting from a genetic defect.

 Because most children with OI never attain normal bone mass, they suffer from secondary osteoporosis as well.
 There are several distinct forms of OI, representing extreme variations in severity.
 For example, a person with OI may have as few as 10 or as many as several hundred fractures in a lifetime.
-Although the number of people affected with OI in the United States is unknown, the best estimate suggests a minimum of 20,000 and possibly as many as 50,000.
 The clinical features of OI and their severity vary greatly from person to person.
 Many individuals with OI have some, but not all, of the clinical features.
 Children with milder OI, in particular, may have few obvious clinical symptoms.
-The most common features of OI include:
+Common features of OI include:

 The features that most often distinguish OI from juvenile osteoporosis are the family history of the disease and the blue, purple, or gray sclera commonly found in patients with OI.
 Distinguishing between OI and IJO may require genetic testing or, in some cases, bone biopsy.